List of Barbie films: Barbie as the Island Princess (2007)

-The second musical in the series, the film stars Barbie as a shipwrecked young girl named Rosella, who lands and grows up on an island along with its inhabitant anthropomorphic animals.
-One day, a prince named Antonio and his right-hand man, Fraser, arrive on the island and meet Rosella, who is known as Ro, and her animal friends.
-Together, they return to civilisation and uncover the mystery behind Rosella's past.
+This is the 11th film entry, the second musical film in the series, and the only film to be produced by Mainframe Studios under the Rainmaker Animation name following the Rainmaker Income Fund acquisition.
+It stars Barbie as a shipwrecked young girl named Rosella who lands and grows up on an island along with its inhabitant anthropomorphic animals.
+One day, a prince named Antonio and his right-hand man, Fraser, arrive on the island and meet Rosella, who was at first known as simply Ro, and her pet friends to explore civilization.
+Together, they discover a plot to recover Ro's kingdom and do what they can to try and save the day.

-This was the only film to be produced by Mainframe Studios under the Rainmaker Animation name following the Rainmaker Income Fund acquisition.